medusajs/medusa/docs/content/quickstart/quick-start.md

    curl localhost:9000/store/products | python -m json.tool
    ```

+We have a prebuilt admin dashboard that you can use to configure and manage your store find it here: [Medusa Admin](https://github.com/medusajs/admin)

 After these four steps and only a couple of minutes, you now have a complete commerce engine running locally.
 You may now explore [the documentation](https://docs.medusa-commerce.com/api) to learn how to interact with the Medusa API.
 You may also add [plugins](https://github.com/medusajs/medusa/tree/master/packages) to your Medusa store by specifying them in your `medusa-config.js` file.

 ## What's next?